JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 ## What Does It Do?

-This package has two functions - `freeze()` and `thaw()` - that translate arbitrary values back and forth into a form that *is* accepeted by Julia.
+This package has two functions - `freeze()` and `thaw()` - that translate arbitrary values back and forth into a form that *is* accepted by Julia.

 ## How Does It Work?